 Report Template Description FISMA Compliance: FIPS 200 This report addresses FISMA compliance related to FIPS-200 through controls specified in NIST SP 800-53.
 It details policy violations and provides information about where and how to fix the issues.
 It describes the technical risks posed by unremediated violations and provides an estimate of the development effort required to test, verify, and fix them.
 GDPR This report groups all detected issues that are relevant to privacy under the EU General Data Protection Regulation (GDPR) legislation.
 Use this as a framework to help identify and protect personal data as it relates to application security.
 MISRA This report addresses compliance with either the Motor Industry Software Reliability Association (MISRA) C or C++ guidelines.
 The results focus on the security relevant guidelines and can be used to help create a compliance matrix for MISRA.
 This report describes the technical risk posed by the unremediated issues discovered during analysis and an provides an estimate of the development effort needed to test, verify, and fix them.
+OWASP ASVS 4.0 This report groups detected issues based the OWASP Application Security Verification Standard security requirements for secure development.
 OWASP Mobile Top 10 This report details the top ten OWASP mobile-related issues and provides information about where and how to fix them.
 It describes the technical risk posed by the unremediated issues discovered during analysis and gives an estimate of the development effort required to test, verify, and fix them.
-OWASP Top 10 This report details the top ten OWASP-related issues and provides information about where and how to fix the them.
+OWASP Top 10 This report details the top ten OWASP-related issues and provides information about where and how to fix them.
 It describes the technical risks posed by unremediated issues discovered during analysis and gives an estimate of the development effort required to test, verify, and fix the issues.
 PCI DSS Compliance: Application Security Requirements This report summarizes the application security portions of PCI DSS.
 It includes tests for 21 application security-related requirements across sections 3, 4, 6, 7, 8, and 10 of PCI DSS and reports whether each requirement is either "In Place" or "Not In Place."
 PCI SSF Compliance: Secure Software Requirements This report summarizes the application security portions of PCI SSF v1.0.
 It includes tests for 23 application security-related control objectives across Control Objective sections 2, 3, 4, 5, 6, 7,8, and A.2 of PCI SSF and reports whether each control objective is "In Place" or "Not In Place."